 <p>Click <button class="inline">here</button> to continue.</p>

-<p>Enter your <input class="inline" /> name.</p>Applies to code, input, textarea, select, and button.
-These elements
+<p>Enter your <input class="inline" /> name.</p>Applies to code, input, textarea, select, button.
+These also get

 Defined in TypeScript, rendered to CSS.
 Each can have light and/or dark